tussiez/sortacraft2/README.md

 - Press "`" and Ctrl to display debug menu
 - Temp: Press 1,2, or 3 to select a block

-## History
-This project started two years ago, when tussiez was asked "make Minecraft."
-Early versions began to take shape.
-EekCraft, was mostly UI and a moving square.
-This square of dirt soon became a green cube.
-After months of failed attempts to "fix lag", tussiez was able to replicate a voxel engine tutorial from threejsfundamentals.
-Simplex and Perlin 3D terrain generation followed, with random trees and transparency.
-The SortaGames group was officially founded in 2020 with the intention of further development of SortaCraft.
-The official game was scrapped multiple times due to broken code and performance issues.
-In October 2020, SortaCraft 1 was officially released.
-It was a resounding success.
-SortaGames continued to work on SortaCraft, and also created other Repls under the "Sorta" name.
-SortaCraft 1 was scrapped soon after release and SortaCraft 2 was written, using WebAssembly and more Web Workers to boost performance significantly.
-Development on SortaCraft was stalled until mid-2021, and is now actively being worked on.

 ## Contributors